h1ylabs/next-loader/packages/core/README.md

 Propagate retry signals only when the outer loader is the same instance (same `execute` function).

+**Loader Instance Identification System**: Each loader instance is assigned a unique UUID-based identifier when created using `generateID("loader")`.
+This ID is used internally to track loader hierarchies and determine propagation behavior.
+The system maintains a hierarchy of loader IDs in the metadata context, enabling precise control over retry propagation in nested scenarios.

 ```typescript
 // Create a reusable loader instance
 const { execute: reusableExecute } = loader().withOptions({